timmycodes88/router-pro/README.md

 ### 7. Create 2 Hooks for Using the Route

-1. First one is for passing the data through to the component and is named _usePageName_
+1. First one is for passing the data through to the component and is named _usePage_

 - Here you use the useLoaderData() and useActionData() hooks to create a custom hook consolidating the data into a simple usePage hook
 - Lines (286-298) of ProfileRoute.js

-2. Second one is called _usePageNameActions_ and returns a object with each possible submit to easily be used on the front-end
+2. Second one is called _usePageActions_ and returns a object with each possible submit to easily be used on the front-end

 - You will use the useSubmit() hook create the functions that submit the required data to your action.
 Each submit will have the required data and a type: ACTION_TYPE so the Action function knows what to do
 - Lines (300-337) of ProfileRoute.js